ap-ananya/Poem-generated-with-Google-Gemini/README.md

 ---
 title: Generate a Poem with Google Gemini
-description: Learn how to use the Google Generative AI model to generate poems in different styles.
+description: To use the Google Generative AI model to generate poems in different styles.
 prerequisites: JavaScript, React
 versions: Node.js 18, Vite 5, React 18
 tags:
   - intermediate
   - javascript
-courses:
-  - javascript
-  - framework-valley-react
 ---

 ## Introduction